Codecademy/docs/content/css/concepts/display/terms/display/display.md

   - "paths/full-stack-engineer-career-path"
 ---

-Specifies the display behaviour of an elements rendering box.
+Specifies the display behavior of an elements rendering box.

 ## Syntax